 Tip: Take the bottom of the fuzzy stick stem and spread it into 3 directions to get it to be center and balance inside the vase.

 My daughter’s finished flower is so unique and since the vase is made from a water bottle, live flowers could also be added to display.

-This Water Bottle Flower and Vase Craft is durable as well as a great way to repurpose and reuse.
+This Water Bottle Flower Craft is durable as well as a great way to repurpose and reuse.
 I hope this craft inspires a creative activity with your family as well for this Mother’s Day.

 Carlee @ FLL